-Our operating expenses have fluctuated based on the following factors: changes in headcount, timing of variable compensation expenses due to fluctuations in order volumes, timing of salary increases which have historically occurred in the second quarter, timing of bonus expenses due to changes in the Company's performance, timing of research and development expenses including prototype builds and intermittent outsourced development projects, fluctuations in stock-based compensation expenses due to fluctuations in equity grants, modifications to outstanding equity awards or other factors affecting vesting, changes in acquisition-related expenses, and timing of legal fees and other expenses incurred in connection with our ongoing Occam litigation.
-We have incurred increased compensation costs mainly due to the additional sales headcount.
+Our operating expenses have fluctuated based on the following factors: changes in headcount and personnel costs which comprise a significant portion of our operating expenses, timing of variable compensation expenses due to fluctuations in order volumes, timing of research and development expenses including prototype builds and outsourced development projects, fluctuations in stock-based compensation expenses due to timing of equity grants or other factors affecting vesting, changes in acquisition-related expenses, and timing of legal fees and other expenses incurred in connection with the Occam litigation.
+During 2016, our total operating expense increased due to increases in headcount and outside contractors, primarily for research and development.
+In 2016, we also recognized a litigation settlement gain of \$4.5 million recovered in our settlement of the Occam litigation, recorded as a reduction in operating expense.
 We anticipate that our operating expenses will increase in absolute dollar amounts but will decline as a percentage of revenue over time.